 Superior Court handles other types of civil matters outside the Civil Department.
 For example, family law cases involving children are handled by the Family Court.
 Most probate, guardianship, and minor settlement cases are handled by the Ex Parte & Probate Department.
 Petitions for court-ordered mental health treatment are handled by the ITA Court.

 Update from the Civil Department regarding Novel Coronavirus (COVID-19) Response Activities

 View the current civil department description of operations.
 Civil jury trials are either remote or in-person as decided by the assigned judge.
-Until July 30, 2021, the court may conduct a limited number of in-person jury trials at the Meydenbauer Center in Bellevue.
-After July 30, 2021, all civil jury trials will be remote until such time social distancing requirements no longer require multiple courtrooms to conduct a jury trial in the King County courthouse and Maleng Regional Justice Center. (see Emergency Order #31).
+The majority of civil jury trials will be held remotely until such time social distancing requirements no longer require multiple courtrooms to conduct a jury trial in the King County courthouse and Maleng Regional Justice Center.
+(See Emergency Order #33).

 Visit the Court's Virtual Civil Jury Trial Preparation page and video participation tips.
 In most civil cases the assigned judge may conduct a Pre-Trial Conference and enter a Pre Trial Order.
 Examples of these Orders include Civil Jury Trial with Remote Voir Dire and Civil Bench Trial .

 The Court has dramatically remade the administration of jury trials in response to the health risks presented by the COVID-19 pandemic.
 Every stage of the trial process, from how jurors are selected for a trial to where they perform their deliberations, has been reviewed.
 The result is an operation that looks vastly different than the one familiar to people prior to the pandemic.